 You need something that’s going to help kick-start your service.

-Here’s a quick rundown of what we’re going to cover in this post:
+Here’s a quick rundown of what we’re going to cover:

 - Why have a church welcome speech at all?